BeccaStaple/hwa-backend/README.md

 <h2>Testing</h2>

 <h3>Integration Testing</h3>
-<p>Integration tests are set up for this project and the relevant dependecies for JUnit are in the pom.xml</p>
+<p>Integration tests are set up for this project and the relevant dependencies for JUnit are in the pom.xml</p>
 <p>These tests are set up to check that the CRUD functionality works</p>

 <h3>Unit Testing</h3>